keshavramji/mellea/docs/tutorial.md

 ## Chapter 2: Getting Started with Generative Programming in Mellea

 Before we get started, you will need to download and install [ollama](https://ollama.com/).
-Mellea can work with many different types of backends, but everything in this tutorial will "just work" on a Macbook running IBM's Granite 3.3 8B model.
+Mellea can work with many different types of backends, but everything in this tutorial will "just work" on a Macbook running IBM's Granite 4 Micro 3B model.

 We also recommend that you download and install [uv](https://docs.astral.sh/uv/#installation).
 You can run any of the examples in the tutorial with:
 ```bash